How to write about mental health

 Mental health content should never replace professional care.
 Include actionable resources, such as hotline numbers or links to reputable organizations like the Substance Abuse and Mental Health Services Administration (SAMHSA) or Crisis Text Line.
 Providing clear steps to access help ensures your content supports readers in need.

-Don’t turn people into victims
+DON’T turn people into victims or use scare tactics

-Don’t use derogatory terms
+DON’T use derogatory terms

-These do’s and don’ts can guide you to create thoughtful mental health content for even the trickiest of topics.
 By starting with the essential elements — a defined goal, solid sources and directions for help — and avoiding harmful language, you can write with confidence.

 Need help writing about mental health?
 WG Content is here for you!
 Our team of healthcare content experts knows how to navigate tricky topics like mental health content.
 Let us know how we can help.

 Editor’s note: This post was originally written in December 2021.
-It was updated in June 2024.
+It was updated in July 2025.

 Always be authentic to your brand’s voice and tone.
 For mental health content specifically, use an empathetic, supportive tone that is clear, non-judgmental and avoids sensationalizing mental health conditions.